The-Marcy-Lab-School/se-unit-2/lesson-6-objects/README.md

 ## Essential Questions
 * What is an _object_ and why are they useful?
-* How do we access object properties (values)?
+* How do we access object properties?
 When can we use dot notation and when must we use bracket notation?
-* What data types can be valid object properties in JavaScript?
+* What data types can be valid object values in JavaScript?
 What data types can be valid object keys?
 * What is the relationship between arrays and objects in JavaScript?
 * What does it mean for a property to be _enumerable_?
 * What are the ways that we can iterate over objects?